bbq-beets/chrispat-actions/tmp/docs/actions-model.md

   - proxy
   - problem matchers
 - Make simple scripts reusable / distributable
-- Can be run on different operating systems and different versions of Linux
+- Can be run on different operating systems and different distributions of Linux

 ### Shell actions